jackl0phty/octopress/source/_posts/2013-05-23-howto-upgrade-from-debian-squeeze-to-wheezy.markdown

 {% endcodeblock %}

 After logging back into your Debian box let's check for package issues like we did before.
-{% codeblock Fix any packages this two commands output %}
+{% codeblock Fix any packages these two commands output %}
 server1:~# dpkg --audit
 server1:~# dpkg --get-selections | grep hold
 {% endcodeblock %}